Episodic Multi-armed Bandits: Acknowledgement

 Since the number of possible action and feedback sequences is exponential in $l_{\max}$, it is very inefficient to learn the best action sequence by separately estimating the expected gain of each action sequence $\bs{a} \in {\cal A}^{\text{all}}$.
 In this section we propose a benchmark (given in Algorithm \ref{fig:BS}) whose action selection strategy can be learned quickly.

 The benchmark\footnote{This benchmark is similar to the best first search algorithms for graphs \cite{vempaty1991depth}.
 Moreover, it is shown that this benchmark is approximately optimal for problems exhibiting adaptive submodularity \cite{golovin2010adaptive}.} incrementally selects the next action based on the past sequence of feedbacks and actions.
-If the $stop$ action is not taken up to stage $t$, the benchmark selects its action in stage $t$ according to the following rule: Assume that the state in stage $t$ is $x$.
-If $g_{t,x,stop} \geq g_{t,x,a}$ for all $a \in {\cal A}$ (which implies that $r_{t,x} \geq y_{t,x,a} - c_{t,x,a}$ for all $a \in {\cal A}$), then the benchmark selects the $stop$ action in stage $t$.
-Otherwise, it decides to continue for one more stage by selecting one of the actions $a \in {\cal A}$ which maximizes $g_{t,x,a}$.
+If the $stop$ action is not taken up to step $t$, the benchmark selects its action in step $t$ according to the following rule: Assume that the state in step $t$ is $x$.
+If $g_{t,x,stop} \geq g_{t,x,a}$ for all $a \in {\cal A}$ (which implies that $r_{t,x} \geq y_{t,x,a} - c_{t,x,a}$ for all $a \in {\cal A}$), then the benchmark selects the $stop$ action in step $t$.
+Otherwise, it decides to continue for one more step by selecting one of the actions $a \in {\cal A}$ which maximizes $g_{t,x,a}$.